 In part, these delays are a function of Ueda’s uncompromising vision and unusual directorial process.
 When he is working on a new game, he begins by creating a mockup short film, which gives his team an impression of the feelings he wants to elicit but doesn’t get into technical details...Sony, for its part, indulges Ueda’s perfectionism.
 When asked, in 2015, whether the company would like to work with him on another project, Shuhei Yoshida, the president of Sony’s Worldwide Studios, said, “Everyone would."

-Progress was incredibly slow, featuring several false starts, with Fumito Ueda announcing that he was leaving Team Ico (though committed to finishing it via contract), and false news of cancellation due to a lack of information.
+Progress was incredibly slow, featuring several false starts, with Fumito Ueda announcing that he was leaving Sony, along with other Team Ico staff (though committed to finishing it via after contract after founding genDESIGN), and rumors of cancellation due to a lack of information.
 For context on just how long it spent in development hell, keep in mind that the game started development for the PlayStation 2.